-- Hairstyles are to be tidy and pulled away from the eyes and not extreme in nature. - No earrings or other facial jewelry. - Appropriate footwear includes dress shoes, athletic shoes or sandals with heel straps. - Athletic shoes must be worn for PE. - Head coverings may be worn outside the school building (provided they do not bear inappropriate logos, etc.), but they may not be worn inside. - No undergarments should be visible in public on campus at any time. - Only ICS hoodies will be permitted
+- Hairstyles are to be tidy and pulled away from the eyes and not extreme in nature. - No earrings or other facial jewelry. - Appropriate footwear includes dress shoes, athletic shoes or sandals with heel straps. - Athletic shoes must be worn for PE. - Head coverings may be worn outside the school building (provided they do not bear inappropriate logos, etc.), but they may not be worn inside. - No undergarments should be visible in public on campus at any time. - Hoodies and sweaters are permitted, but must be one of navy, gray or white and void of any print/advertising.